Neck & Chin Liposculpture

 Bruising and lumpiness in the neck area

 Women's Neck & Chin Liposuction - Key Facts

 How do we perform neck liposculpture?

-Neck Liposculpture is a relatively painless and quick procedure.
+Neck Liposculpture is a relatively quick procedure.
 Laser Assisted Lipolysis (Liposculpture and Combined Laser Lipolysis) is the preferred method of Neck Liposculpture at Sculpture Clinic™ .

 This procedure is carried out completely under local anaesthesia and under very strict protocols.
 An anti-anxiety tablet may be given about an hour prior to the procedure to help patients relax and to reduce anxiety.
 Following the prepping process, patients will be asked to lie on their back and local anaesthetic will be applied to the areas that require treatment.
 The anaesthetic will be allowed to settle in for at least half an hour.
 Several 2 mm incisions are made at the base of the Jawline at varying distances, through which the liposuction cannula is placed.

 At Sculpture Clinic™, only Micro-Cannulae are used for Neck Liposculpture.
 A criss-crossing pattern is utilised to help attain the most even and uniform results.
 As mentioned, a specialised laser fibre is used in conjunction with the micro-cannula to ensure that the procedure is as minimally traumatic as possible.
 The laser fibre has a duel action in that it helps remove fat with minimal trauma and also improves skin tightening.

 Most procedures will take from between 1-2 hours to complete.

 When performing Liposculpture of the Neck, it is important to address the neck as a whole.
 Dedicated cosmetic surgeons with special training in liposculpture will routinely assess and if necessary, treat 4 areas during Neck Liposculpture: